 Security magazine named Mr. Serwin to its list of the “25 Most Influential Industry Thought Leaders” for 2009 – he is the only law firm lawyer ever to receive this award, and was ranked second in the 2010 Computerworld survey of top global privacy advisors.
-He also received the 2012 Securing Our E-City Business Focus Awareness Award.

 He is recognized by Chambers USA as one of the top privacy and data security attorneys nationwide (2009–2013).
 Chambers USA 2013 notes that Mr. Serwin “attracts praise for his consultative and strategic approach to complex matters.”
 He was described by clients as “a tireless worker, holding onto the ever-shifting puzzle pieces of the law in this area in a way that other privacy lawyers cannot,” and noted as “an excellent privacy lawyer, a real expert in the field,” by Chambers Global 2012.
 TheLegal 500 recognized Mr. Serwin as a Leading Lawyer in data protection and privacy (2010–2012); clients stated that he “understands business concerns and provides practical, to-the-point advice.”
 He is recognized by Martindale Hubbell as an AV® Preeminent™ ranked attorney, the highest performance rating available to any individual lawyer.
 He was selected for inclusion in the San DiegoSuper Lawyers® lists (2007–2013), including being ranked in the Top 50 lawyers of 2012.
 Mr. Serwin was selected by his peers for inclusion in The Best Lawyers in America® in the field of information technology law (2010–2014).
-He is also recognized as a leading lawyer by the San Diego Daily Transcript (2013).
+He is also recognized as a leading lawyer by the San Diego Daily Transcript (2013), and he received the 2012 Securing Our E-City Business Focus Awareness Award.

-He is also a co-author of “Health Care Privacy and Security” (West 2013), “West’s Corporate Counsel’s Primer on International Privacy and Security," "Internet Marketing and Consumer Protection” (West 2005–2012).
+Mr. Serwin is a co-author of “Health Care Privacy and Security” (West 2013), “West’s Corporate Counsel’s Primer on International Privacy and Security,” and “Internet Marketing and Consumer Protection” (West 2005–2012).
 He was the lead author of Privacy, Security and Information Management: An Overview, published by the American Bar Association Business Law Section.
-He also is the author of several leading law review articles: “Privacy 3.0—The Principle of Proportionality,” 42 U. Mich.
+He is also the author of several leading law review articles: “Privacy 3.0—The Principle of Proportionality,” 42 U. Mich.
 J.L.
 Reform 869 (2009); “Poised on the Precipice: A Critical Examination of Privacy Litigation,” 25 Santa Clara Computer & High Tech.
 L.J.
 883 (2009), cited by Hammond v.
-The Bank of New York Mellon Corp.
-2010 WL 2643307, (S.D.N.Y., June 25, 2010), and Joseph Oat Holdings, Inc. v.
-RCM Digesters, Inc., 2010 WL 5065037, (3rd Cir.
-December 13, 2010); and “The Federal Trade Commission and Privacy: Defining Enforcement and Encouraging the Adoption of Best Practices,” 48 San Diego L. Rev. 809 (2011).
+The Bank of New York Mellon Corp., 2010 WL 2643307 (S.D.N.Y., June 25, 2010), and Joseph Oat Holdings, Inc. v.
+RCM Digesters, Inc., 2010 WL 5065037 (3d Cir.
+Dec.
+13, 2010); and “The Federal Trade Commission and Privacy: Defining Enforcement and Encouraging the Adoption of Best Practices,” 48 San Diego L. Rev. 809 (2011).

-Mr. Serwin received his J.D., cum laude, from the University of San Diego School of Law in 1995, where he was a member of the Order of the Coif.
-He earned his B.A. in political science, cum laude, from the University of California, San Diego in 1992, where he was a member of the Provost's List (1988–1992).
+Mr. Serwin received his J.D. cum laude from the University of San Diego School of Law in 1995, where he was a member of the Order of the Coif.
+He earned his B.A. in political science cum laude from the University of California, San Diego in 1992, where he was a member of the Provost's List (1988–1992).
 He is admitted to practice law in California, New York, and the District of Columbia.